HumanSignal/label-studio-ml-backend/label_studio_ml/examples/mmdetection-3/README.md

 <!--
 ---
-title: MMDetection for image segmentation
+title: Object detection with bounding boxes using MMDetection
 type: blog
 tier: all
-order: 55
+order: 65
 meta_title: Object detection in images with Label Studio and MMDetection
 meta_description: This is a tutorial on how to use the example MMDetection model backend with Label Studio for image segmentation tasks.
 categories: